Inspire – High potential and gifted education

 - FNC Zone Swimming

-- Sporting Schools Basketball Program
+- Sporting Schools Program

 (ideal for students with strong physical ability and coordination)